-- aa.
-Any probationary ancillary staff employee who received an overall performance rating of less than "Effective" at the end of the prior year shall receive a mid-year progress report and an end-of-year performance evaluation.
-Second or third year probationary ancillary staff members rated less than "Effective" in two or more domains are encouraged to seek support from their principal. - bb.
+Track I shall apply only to non-tenured (probationary) ancillary staff members aa.
+Any probationary ancillary staff employee who received an overall performance rating of less than "Effective" at the end of the prior year shall receive a mid-year progress report and an endof-year performance evaluation.
+Second or third year probationary ancillary staff members rated less than "Effective" in two or more domains are encouraged to seek support from their principal.

+bb.
 If a non-tenured ancillary staff employee receives a rating of "Highly Effective" in three consecutive annual year-end performance evaluations, s/he may attain tenure status after four (4) full school years of employment.